rvcagis/jkan/_datasets/stream-characterization.md

 notes: >-
   Last Update (mm-dd-yyyy): <strong>8-10-2020<br><br>Stream Characterization</strong> is represented by a watercourse centerline summarizing the Ontario Stream Assessment Protocol (OSAP) monitoring protocol results.
-The dataset also includes multiple associated excel spreadsheets showing the individual chacterizations.
+The dataset also includes an associated excel spreadsheet showing the individual chacterizations.
 It is implemented by City Stream Watch Program participants and RVCA staff.
 This dataset is used extensively for Subwatershed & Catchment Reporting.
 resources: